ILLIXR/ElasticFusion/README.md

 Real-time dense visual SLAM system capable of capturing comprehensive dense globally consistent surfel-based maps of room scale environments explored using an RGB-D camera.

-**This version of ElasticFusion has been modified as part of ILLIXR.
-Fast odometry has been enabled and the GUI has been disabled.**
+**Part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
+This version of ElasticFusion has been modified to enable fast odometry and disable the GUI.**

 # Related Publications #
 Please cite this work if you make use of our system in any of your own endeavors: